K-N-B/better-play-ERNI/README.md

 If activate provides an error do this command and run the activate again: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`

 Using the requirements.txt file
-To save the current dependencies run the command in the parent folder "better-play-erni" `pip freeze > requirements.txt`
+To save the current dependencies run the command in the "backend" folder `pip freeze > requirements.txt`

 To install packages from the requirements.txt